 ASPIRE2025 is a multi-centre academic partnership with the aim of supporting the Smokefree Aotearoa 2025 goal.
-In August 2017 they launched a report detailing an action plan aimed at achieving the goal, funded by The Quit Group (a charitable trust focusing on helping New Zealander's guit smoking).
-Many leading NZ and international academics contributed to the report. which was primarily written by staff at the School of Public Health at the University of Otago in Wellington.
+In August 2017 they launched a report detailing an action plan aimed at achieving the goal, funded by The Quit Group (a charitable trust focusing on helping New Zealander's quit smoking).
+Many leading New Zealand and international academics contributed to the report, which was primarily written by staff at the School of Public Health at the University of Otago in Wellington.
 Most action points are based in existing evidence, while some are new proposals that would be trialed in New Zealand and evaluated to generate evidence for efficacy.
-Table 6 details the action plan and the stated rationales for each measure in the ASPIRE report.
+Table 8 details the action plan and the stated rationales for each measure in the ASPIRE report.
+62 https://aspire2025.files.wordpress.com/2017/08/asap-main-report-for-web2.pdf